Community of Readers

 The First Year Experience Committee is excited to welcome you to our Community of Readers program!

-‘Fahrenheit 451’ chosen as next UHV Community of Readers book
+‘The Martian’ chosen as next UHV Community of Readers Book

 The Community of Readers program is designed to establish a common reading experience between first-year students and the larger community.
 Everyone is asked to read a book that can provide cross-disciplinary perspectives, generate discussion and foster the exchange of diverse ideas.
-Lessons from the book are incorporated into class lectures and projects.
-Book-themed events and presentations are planned for students and community members during the fall semester.
+Lessons from the book are incorporated into lectures, projects and events during the fall semester.

-Freshmen will get their copy of “Fahrenheit 451” at the beginning of the fall semester, and other UHV students, faculty and staff can request a free copy by going to the Request a Book link on the Community of Readers website, www.uhv.edu/communityofreaders.
+Freshmen will get their copy of “The Martian” at the beginning of the fall semester, and other UHV students, faculty and staff can request a free copy by going to the Request a Book link on the Community of Readers website, www.uhv.edu/community-of-readers.
 Books will be delivered in early fall.